Whether you are a beginner learning the ropes or a seasoned player honing your skills, choosing the right cricket bat is essential.

 How Are Cricket Bats Made?

-2. Pressing the cleft: Pressing the cleft under huge amounts of pressure to compress the fibres.
+- Pressing the cleft: bat pressing the cleft under huge amounts of pressure to compress the fibres.

-5. Binding the Handle: The handle is bound with twine to strengthen it.
+- Binding the Handle: The cricket handle is bound with twine to strengthen it.

-8. Finishing the Bat: The bat is finished with anti-scuff sheets or other technologies to protect it and enhance its performance.
+- Finishing the Bat: The bat is finished with anti-scuff sheets or other protective technologies to enhance its performance.

 The above image shows me pressing the cleft before shaping occurs.
-I use the sound ping test, looking for a specific sound when testing with a mallet, old ball and new ball.
+I use the sound ping test, looking for a specific sound when testing with a mallet, an old ball and a new ball.

 Maximum Length and Width of a Cricket Bat